sf-kiwi-cpat/slack-responding-bot/README.md

 ## Overview

-This app listens to messages sent within channels it is added to, and responds in thread as appropriate.
-To determine the response to send, it looks up all configured responses for that channel, runs the associated regular expression for that response against the message sent, and if it matches, responds accordingly.
+This app listens to Slack messages sent within Slack channels it is added to, and responds in thread as appropriate.
+To determine the response to send, it looks up previously configured 'Slack Message Responses' for that channel, runs the associated regular expression for that response against the message sent, and if it matches, responds accordingly.

-The Slack Responses are configured as a Custom Object in a Salesforce Org - these are accessed by the app via a Postgres database, which is updated via Heroku Connect.
+The 'Slack Message Responses' are configured as a Custom Object in a Salesforce Org - these are accessed by the app via a Postgres database, which is updated via Heroku Connect.

 ## How it works